 Make sure your child has the right size of toothbrush when they brush their teeth.
 Your local drugstore or pharmacy should have toothbrushes in a wide assortment of shapes and sizes, making brushing a fun way for your child to practice good oral hygiene.
 Oral rinses and mouthwashes are of use to patients of all ages as well.
 But regardless of which ADA-approved product you opt for, the important thing is that your kids get into the habit of brushing and flossing regularly.

-If you're having trouble making decisions on oral products, ask Dr. Victoria or Dr. Rodriguez for help.
+If you're having trouble making decisions on oral products, ask or for help.
 It's important to make sure you have the right information if you want to make the right pediatric dental choices.
 By making sense of the ADA's recommendations, you can take confidence knowing you're providing your child with the oral care they need.